 - law enforcement confirm the child has been abducted.

 - law enforcement believe the circumstances surrounding the abduction indicate the child is in danger of bodily harm or death.

 Once established, the information is formulated for public distribution.
 This information can include the child’s photo and physical description, the suspected abductor, a suspected vehicle, along with any other information pertinent to the incident.
 The information is faxed to local radio station designated as primary stations under the Emergency Alert Systems or EAS.
 The primary stations in turn send the same information to area radio, television and cable systems, via the EAS, which is immediately broadcast by participating stations.
 Radio stations interrupt programming to announce the alert, with television stations running a “crawl” message and photo attached, on screen.
 This networking process allows for the dissemination of information relevant to the abduction.
 As for the success rate with the Amber Alert, to date 36 children have been recovered and safely returned home by the implementation of this program.

-If you have any questions, comments or are interested in offering your home to a child as a “Safe Home,” please feel free to contact Becky Taylor, Elementary School Secretary, at 887-9070 or Officer Lonn Radtke, School Resource Officer at 887-3030.
+If you have any questions, comments or are interested in offering your home to a child as a “Safe Home,” please feel free to contact Karli Heuer, Elementary School Admin.
+Assistant, at 887-9070 or Officer Lonn Radtke, School Resource Officer at 887-3030.